-Breast implants placed subglandular (subfascially) can interfere with mammograms, but if you work with a screener experienced with screening augmented breasts and inform her that you have implants, it should not be a problem.
-To reduce interference with mammograms, you should consider submuscular placement.
+Breast implants placed under the muscle can interfere with mammograms, but if you work with a mammographer experienced with screening augmented breasts and inform her that you have implants, it should not be a problem.

 How long will my breast implants last?

 Breast implants are not lifetime appliances.
 They have a life expectancy of about 12 -15 years, and studies of breast implants show that, unless affected by serious trauma, 92 % of implants retained their integrity after 11 years.
 In getting breast augmentation, it’s important to factor removal or revision surgery into your considerations.
 All breast implants will need to be replaced eventually, as they are artificial devices that will eventually fail.
 We recommend planning to change gel implants every 12-15 years as this is their average lifespan and even if they are intact, the shell is likely to be weakened.
 With saline implants one can wait till the implant leaks and deflates, which will also average 12-15 years.

 Dr. Hartog controls discomfort during the breast augmentation procedure with a combination of sedation and general and local anesthesia.
 Using gentle, efficient and meticulous technique results in a major improvement in recovery.
 Some of our patients even report going out for dinner the evening after their surgery.
 We use a long acting local anesthetic during surgery and prescribe anti-inflammatory medications starting the day of surgery.
 After the procedure, most women report relatively mild discomfort, a little pressure, and many times do not need the pain medication we prescribe.